WAYNEisBATMAN/terraform-docker-nginx/README.md

 Action	Allow
 Priority	350

-Common issues and solutions:
+Common issues and their solutions:

-## ⚠️ Common Issues & Solutions

 | Issue                          | Solution                                                  |
 |------------------------------- |-----------------------------------------------------------|